tonymullen/ups-website/src/partials/f16se/grading.html.md

 Much of the homework involves following the tutorial-style presentation of the *Getting MEAN* book.
 This requires reading the text, entering the code, and producing a working version of the project described by the book.

 Book chapter assignments are credited for being submitted *by the deadline*.
-Subsequent chapters are credited more heavily, so late work on book chapters is credited *implicitly* through credit on later chapters.
+Subsequent chapters are credited more heavily, so "late work" on book chapters is credited *implicitly* through credit on later chapters.
 This means that missed deadlines **can not be made up**.
 Be aware that these assignments are cumulative, and so catching up is increasingly difficult as you fall behind.

 ### Participation

-Attendance and participation in class count for approximately 10% of the total grade, overall.
+Attendance and participation in class count for 5% of the total grade, overall.
-This does not include specific participation/contribution to your final group project.
+However, attendance and participation issues may also be reflected in the contribution score for your final group project.

+### Quizzes

+There will be occasional short quizzes covering recent reading and/or lecture material.
+These will be announced at least one class period in advance.
+Your average score on these quizzes will account for 5% of your total grade.